TryMellon

 Getting Started

-The TreyMellon JavaScript SDK lets you add passwordless authentication with Passkeys / WebAuthn to your web app.
-It handles the full browser flow and returns a session_token that your backend can validate and use to create your own session.
+Add passwordless authentication with Passkeys (WebAuthn) to your app in minutes.
+The TryMellon JavaScript SDK handles the browser flow and returns a sessionToken that your backend validates to create your own session.

 What this SDK does